xwu35/ISAAC_UTK/Metagenome_analysis_ISAAC-Legacy.md

 ## Description

-This file is to show you how to analyse metagenomes on ISAAC using part of the [metaWRAP](https://github.com/bxlab/metaWRAP/blob/master/Usage_tutorial.md) pipeline as it has a very detailed guide for you to look into.
+This file is to show you how to analyse metagenomes on ISAAC Open Legacy using part of the [metaWRAP](https://github.com/bxlab/metaWRAP/blob/master/Usage_tutorial.md) pipeline as it has a very detailed guide for you to look into.

-## 1. Log into ISAAC Open Enclave
+## 1. Log into ISAAC Open Legacy
 ```console
 ssh your_username@acf-login.acf.tennessee.edu